hearthandsinc/challenges/ios/server/readme.md

-# iOS - Simple Server
+# iOS Challenge - Server Companion

 This server is used as a companion for the iOS challenge.
 Persistence is in-memory, restarting the server will reset its state.